gramener/gramex/gramex/apps/guide/capturehandler/README.md

                 engine: chrome
                 url: http://server:port/capture/    # Use chromecapture.js from this URL

+The default viewport size is 1200x768.
+To set a custom viewport for images or PPTX, use `?width=` and `?height=`.
+For example, `?width=1920&height=1080` changes the viewport to 1920x1080.

 By default, requests timeout within 10 seconds.
 To change this, use `timeout:`.

     :::yaml